For one night only, the group performed as The Silver Beats, for their first proper show for Liverpool promoter Brian Kelly.

 The show's other performers were The Deltones, and King Size Taylor and the Dominoes.
 The Silver Beats were neither advertised nor scheduled to appear, and had originally turned up at the Casanova Club.
 Cliff Roberts and the Rockers had been double booked for both venues that night, and Roberts suggested that the Silver Beats take their place at Lathom Hall.

 Kelly was impressed with the group, and booked them for a dance one week later, on 21 May, when they were to headline over King Size Taylor.
 However, four days later London-based promoter Larry Parnes offered them tour of Scotland as the backing group for singer Johnny Gentle.

 The Silver Beetles failed to tell Kelly, who advertised their expected performance and had to deal with disappointed fans on the night.
 As a result they received no more bookings from Kelly for several months, until Bob Wooler convinced him to change his mind.

-Lathom Hall was built in 1884 as a cinema and was situated in the Seaforth district of Liverpool.
+Lathom Hall was built in 1884 as a social club, and was situated in the Seaforth district of Liverpool.
 It later became a cinema, face cream factory, and stained glass window workshop, before becoming a dance hall in the 1950s.

 Also on this day...

 - 2016: Beatles press officer Tony Barrow dies

 - 2010: John Lennon statue to be unveiled in Liverpool

 - 2009: Beatles Trivial Pursuit on sale in August